Best Online Craps Casinos

 - The dealer pays out wins

-The rules of live dealer craps are the same as regular craps in a casino, albeit with a few adjustments to make the game easier to play online.
+The rules of online craps are the same as regular craps in a casino, albeit with a few adjustments to make the game easier to play online.

 With craps, everyone at the table is betting on the number that will be rolled.
 Since there are two dice in craps, the roll is always between 2 – 12.